automl/ICGen/README.md

 icgen.DATASETS_TEST
 icgen.DATASETS
 ```

-or on the commandline you can run
+or on the commandline you can get the names with
 ```
 python -m icgen.dataset_names
 ```